deengu/SASvR/README.md

 ```

 Moving from a SAS environment to the R programming language requires a paradigm change in thinking.
-I hope that this documents helps you in deciding whether to stay with SAS or move to R. This document is written for the intermediate SAS epidemiologist who is exploring the use of R. Some general programming concepts like looping and experience with vectors and lists are are helpful to understand some of the code below.
+I hope that this documents helps you in deciding whether to stay with SAS or move to R. This document is written for the intermediate SAS epidemiologist who is exploring the use of R. This guide is not intended to teach you R from scratch.
+Rather I see two main purposes: 1) having someone more knowledgeable in R walk you through the differences between SAS and R using this document.
+This way you can see if R is something you would like to learn.
+And 2) reviewing concepts you have already learned in a basic intro course to R.

 ### Difference in approach